jaygould/preact-jwt-apollo-boilerplate/README.md

 * `server/controllers/auth.js` (which is the "connectors").
 These handle running a query against a DB connection, or passing credentials to an API.
 You don't expect to change your connectors very often, and eventually they can be on npm for a variety of backends.
 * `server/models/gql/modelAuth.js` (which is the "models").
 These are application-specific logic: which query to run, and which endpoint to call.
 These will change all the time as you add more functionality to the API.

+The server uses GraphQL to process the following requests to the server:

+* `Query` all users in order to return the currently active refresh tokens in the database, along with their expire times.
+This is implemented on the front end too.
+This query is protected using JWT validation middleware.
+* `Mutation` to handle user registrations.
+This **is not** implemented on the front-end.

 > At this point the client side implementation of GraphQL has not been utilised properly on the front end, as this is being developed for a future release.